NU-CEM/CompPhys/_posts/2021-08-02-Version_control.md

 Version control is what software professionals use to keep track of what they’ve done and to collaborate with other people.
 Every large software development project relies on it, and most programmers use it for their small jobs as well.
 And it isn’t just for software: books, papers, small data sets, and anything that changes over time or needs to be shared can and should be stored in a version control system.

-> Note: Version control is not well-suited to binary files as much of the functionality that we will see later does not work efficiently with these types of file.
+{% include info.html text="Version control is not well-suited to binary files as much of the functionality that we will see later does not work efficiently with these types of file." %}

 ### Github is very widely used in academia and industry